 The phone interview: This is generally a scheduled call with a recruiter, not the hiring manager.
 The objective is to see if they want to bring you in for an interview.
 The questions are simple and focused on your resume and interest in the role/company.

 Before digging into preparation, one important point about a phone screen.
 This is the call you are not expecting.
 You either pick up the phone or you let them leave a message.
 If you pick up the phone, remember you are under no obligation to let them screen you on the spot.
 Instead, say “Hi, it’s great to hear from you, but unfortunately, I’m not able to talk right now.
 I’m free (offer a few times).”
+Or let the call go to voicemail (and make sure your box isn’t full!)
 The point is you don’t want to get caught in an important conversation while you’re in the middle of something at work or otherwise distracted.

 In terms of preparation, it’s pretty much the same, regardless of format: Know how to tell the story of you…your skills, your career path, and why you are specifically interested in this job.